vincentsong/MyProfile/WenfengSong-Resume.md

 ### Seven News
 **Senior Full Stack Engineer**
 January 2025 – Present
-- Develop and maintain the full stack solutions for 7news platforms on AWS.
+- Develop and maintain the full stack solutions (includs React Native on Mobile) for 7news platforms on AWS.
 - PoC of Video & Text sentiment analysis using  AI Agents built by Langgraph & LLM.